Physicians and Care Plan Oversight (CPO)

 - Review of treatment plans, and analysis of labs, tests, and data analytics

 - Team conferences

 The beneficiary must require complex and/or interdisciplinary care.
 The physician may not have a significant financial or contractual interest in the home health agency.
-The physician may not be the medical director or employee of the hospice, and does not provide service under arrangement with the hospice.
+The physician may not be the medical director or employee of the hospice, and does not provide service under arrangement.

 - Initial interpretation of a lab during a face to face encounter

 - Telephone calls to patients, family, even if medication adjustment occurs

 Agencies should spend the time to educate physicians to this reimbursement possibility.
 Have a simple fact sheet available with the steps to complete the process identified but do not complete the form for the physician.
 Offer a sample log to physicians so they may see what can be billed.
 Provide the link to the CMS site so the physicians may read the complete process outlined by CMS.

 Remember the Face to Face encounter must be included as part of the certification form itself, or as a signed addendum to it, and must include the certifying physician’s distillation of the patient’s clinical condition and needs for home care.
 It must also attest to homebound status and medical necessity.